By: Susan Dugdale | updated Nov. 2025

 The result is a more formal presentation which doesn't fit with either the occasion or this speaker's overall purpose: to reach out, to inspire and unite the audience with their theme of gratitude.

-You'll note that the concluding segment is the full text.
-It's that way because they sweated over getting the right words down and don't want to risk muddling them due to the excitement and pressure of the moment!
+You'll note the concluding segment of this Christmas speech example is the full text.
+It's that way because the speaker sweated over finding exactly the right words to say and doesn't want to risk muddling them due to the excitement and pressure of the moment!

 Background information to help put this speech* in context: